derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development-with-oke/LabGuide200.md

 # Provision Kubernetes Using the OCI Console

-## Set Up Oracle Cloud infrastructure
+## Set Up Oracle Cloud Infrastructure

 ### **STEP 1**: Log in to your OCI dashboard